strzibny/advanced-ruby-cartridge/README.md

     # for jruby
     rhc env set OPENSHIFT_RUBY_PLATFORM=jruby -a YOUR_APP_NAME

-Ruby platform is automatically changed only after new deploy of your code.
+The ruby platform is automatically changed only after new deploy of your code.

 Check which Ruby platform is currently running by using